data2intelligence/CytoSig/README.md

 5, generate_excel: whether generate excel output.
 The value could be 1 (Yes) or 0 (No) with a default value 0.
 This option is only effective when the input condition count is less than 50.

 6, expand_signature: whether use an expanded signature of cytokine response.
-Our initial cytokine response signature included 43 cytokines with high confidence data.
-However, we can also set a less stringent filter to include 51 cytokines.
+Our initial cytokine response signature included 43 cytokines with high confidence data (-s 0).
+However, we can also set a less stringent filter to include 51 cytokines (-s 1).
+We also included a beta version of the response signature as we are expanding the CytoSig datasets now (-s 2).
+However, the beta version is not fully validated yet.
+Please use it at your caution.

 Following options will only be effective if the input is cell ranger output.
 7, minimum_read_count: Minimal read counts required for each barcode.
 Default 1000